barneydobson/citywat/README.md

 Implementation of options or interventions is simple to do in CityWat, provided that the options can be translated to a lumped city scale.
 We provide a list of options at a London scale (found in ``scripts\options.py``).

-When running in simulation mode, CityWat simply loops over all of the included sub-models for each timestep - daily in its current timestep.
+When running in simulation mode, CityWat simply loops over all of the included sub-models for each timestep - daily in its current form.
 This provides extremely fast run times (under 1 second for over 40,000 timesteps on a 3GHz PC).

 <p align="center">